Arnary/project-Team-04/README.md

 # Foodies API
-A RESTful backend API for the Foodies App — a platform for creating, discovering, and managing recipes.
-Built by Team 04 as a collaborative full-stack project.
+A RESTful backend API for the Foodies App - a website where you can find, save in favorites, create, and share recipes.
+Built by Team-04 as a collaborative full-stack project.

 **Live API:** [project-team-04.onrender.com/api/](https://project-team-04.onrender.com/api/)